friendbuy/slate/README.md

 2. Deploy

-Login to the AWS console and upload files to:
+Login to the AWS console and upload files in the build folder to the root of:
 `https://console.aws.amazon.com/s3/buckets/developers.fbot.me/?region=us-east-1`

 Make sure all files are uploaded with object read permission enabled for everybody.